 #2 Retention Curve Using SQL:

-To begin with, Let’s assume you’ve 1000 customers for the month of January 2016.
+To begin with, Let’s assume you’ve 1000 customers for January 2016.
 Let’s first create a pool of customers by considering Customer Id, Month & Year.
 Here goes the first query:

 Now, the second query will be based on customers behavior like how many returned and how many got churned during the period: